Price range: $37.95 through $42.95

-A grafted pear that begins to mature in October, they will ripen unevenly, turn yellow with a surprising sweet taste, and begin dropping free from the tree a few at a time in early to mid-October and will continue to drop into the first weeks of November here in the NorthEast.
-Depending on how far south or north you are located the drop will swing on this tree a few weeks.
+A grafted pear that begins to mature in October will ripen unevenly, turn yellow with a surprisingly sweet taste, and begin dropping free from the tree a few at a time in early to mid-October and will continue to drop into the first weeks of November here in the NorthEast.
 This Kieffer pear has extreme vigor and is very productive from an early age.
-The cultivar itself is really too productive if planted in soil with adequate nutrients, it is overbearing with fruit.
-You will need to remove the fruit from the tree so that it doesn’t break so many branches.
-The disease resistance that I have seen from this tree is at the top in a no spray situation.
-The tree is annually productive and when put beside the Sweet Advent pear, well they make an incredible pollination and the food source team.
-These two will make some of the best tasting pears falling when from October until December depending on your location.
-Kieffer will reach a mature height of 20’+.
+The cultivar itself is too productive if planted in soil with adequate nutrients.
+It is overbearing with fruit.
+You will need to remove some fruit from this tree so it doesn’t break branches.
+The disease resistance I have seen from this tree is at the top in a no-spray situation.
+The tree is annually productive and makes incredible pollination for Asian pears and European-style pears.
+Kieffer Pear will reach a mature height of 20’+.
 Plant Hardiness zones 4b-8

 Description